-A Document Registry that supports this option shall store the referenceIdList value provided in a Register Document Set-b [ITI-42] transaction and shall implement the

-- FindDocumentsByReferenceId query as specified in ITI TF-2a: 3.18.4.1.2.3.7.14.
-Document Consumers may use this query to discover documents that have specified values in the document entry metadata referenceIdList. - Document Consumers that use this query will need to be robust to Registries that don't support the query, for example, falling back to the FindDocuments query and filtering the results locally. - The Document Consumers will need to also be robust to missing reference Id values due to Document Source Actors that don't include the referenceIdList metadata values, or don't include all the reference identifier values expected; or where other inconsistent results may be returned (e.g., XCA gateways which may have different or changing availability of relevant reference ids). - Document Consumers may fall back to issuing an alternative query, such as FindDocuments, and filtering locally, if the availability or comprehensiveness of a FindDocumentsByReferenceId result is not assured.
+- A Document Registry that supports this option shall store the referenceIdList value provided in a Register Document Set-b [ITI-42] transaction and shall implement the FindDocumentsByReferenceId query as specified in ITI TF-2a: 3.18.4.1.2.3.7.14.
+Document Consumers may use this query to discover documents that have specified values in the document - 2545 Consumers may use this query to discover documents that have specified values in the documen entry metadata referenceIdList. - Document Consumers that use this query will need to be robust to Registries that don't support the query, for example, falling back to the FindDocuments query and filtering the results locally.
+The Document Consumers will need to also be robust to missing reference Id values due to Document Source Actors that don't include the referenceIdList metadata values, or don't include all the reference identifier values expected; or where other inconsistent results may be returned (e.g., XCA gateways which may have different or changing availability of relevant reference - Document Consumers may fall back to issuing an alternative query, such as FindDocuments, and filtering locally, if the availability or comprehensiveness of a FindDocumentsByReferenceId result is not assured.
 For example, if an Affinity Domain cannot guarantee that a FindDocumentsByReferenceId result of a single Document Entry matching an order id is in fact the only Document Entry in the registry for that order id (as opposed to the only Document Entry with that order id in its referenceIdList), then a Document Consumer might issue FindDocuments queries instead.